 5.2.4.
 If the SMP or project biologists suspect a bypass system problem during a high temperature sampling period, additional sample collection may occur.
 Project or District biologists will notify FPOM as soon as possible and provide updates as they attempt to resolve the problem.

-LOWER MONUMENTAL, LITTLE GOOSE, AND LOWER GRANITE JUVENILE FISH FACILITIES
+LITTLE GOOSE AND LOWER GRANITE JUVENILE FISH FACILITIES

-Agencies conducting research in the Lower Monumental (LMN), Little Goose (LGS), and Lower Granite (LWG) Juvenile Fish Facilities (JFF) will implement the following protocols as precautionary measures to avoid or minimize delayed fish mortality resulting from stress during handling.
+Agencies conducting research in the Little Goose (LGS) and Lower Granite (LWG) Juvenile Fish Facilities (JFF) will implement the following protocols as precautionary measures to avoid or minimize delayed fish mortality resulting from stress during handling.
 The Fish Passage Operations & Maintenance (FPOM) workgroup coordinated these protocols with fish agencies and tribes.

-LMN, LGS, and LWG JFF Sampling at Water Temperature > 68.0F
+LGS and LWG JFF Sampling at Water Temperature > 68.0F

 An instantaneous sample/holding temperature of 68.0°F or greater taken within the JFF between 0630 and 0700 hours will trigger the following changes in sampling after a project biologist notifies SMP biologists: